andresmasegosa/andresmasegosa.github.io/_posts/grants/2020-01-01-Exaplainable.md

 published: true
 ---

 This Spanish Ministry of Science research grant (2020–2023) funded work on advancing **explainable machine learning within a probabilistic framework**.
 As **Co-PI**, I contributed to the methodological development of probabilistic models for interpretability and trustworthy decision-making.
-The grant also **funded one PhD student**, enabling research on explainability across supervised and unsupervised learning, anomaly detection, profiling, and applications in bioinformatics, environmental modelling, and computer vision.
+The grant also **funded one PhD student**.